+Microscopic hematuria is blood in the urine.
 “Microscopic” means something is so small that it can only be seen through a special tool called a microscope.
-“Hematuria” means blood in the urine.
-So, if you have microscopic hematuria, you have red blood cells in your urine.
-These blood cells are so small, though, you can’t see the blood when you urinate.
+So, if you have microscopic hematuria, you have red blood cells in your urine that can’t be seen with the naked eye.

 Symptoms of microscopic hematuria